Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/data_downloaded_202305/README.md

-Original data downloaded via [Wilber3](https://ds.iris.edu/wilber3/)
+Original data used in this comment were downloaded via [Wilber3](https://ds.iris.edu/wilber3/)
 ---
 # data_downloaded_202305
 ### D1_1995-2003